 Amorak holds a B.A. in English from Birmingham-Southern College and an M.F.A. in creative writing from Western Michigan University.
-He is author of the poetry collection Ha Ha Ha Thump (Sundress Publications, 2015) and two poetry chapbooks: The Insomniac Circus (Hyacinth Girl Press, 2014), and A Map of the Farm Three Miles from the End of Happy Hollow Road (Porkbelly Press, 2016).
+He is author of two poetry collections: Ha Ha Ha Thump (Sundress Publications, 2015) and the forthcoming Boom Box (also from Sundress, due out in early 2019); as well as as two poetry chapbooks: The Insomniac Circus (Hyacinth Girl Press, 2014), and A Map of the Farm Three Miles from the End of Happy Hollow Road (Porkbelly Press, 2016).

-He is co-author, with W. Todd Kaneko, of the textbook Poetry: A Writer’s Guide and Anthology, forthcoming from Bloomsbury Academic in 2018.
+He is co-author, with W. Todd Kaneko, of the textbook Poetry: A Writer’s Guide and Anthology, published by Bloomsbury Academic in January 2018.

 During his newspaper career, Amorak worked in a variety of editing and reporting roles for the Tallahassee (Fla.)
 Democrat; the Courier-Journal of Louisville, Ky.; The News-Enterprise of Hardin County, Ky.; the Lexington (Ky.)
 Herald-Leader; and The Grand Rapids (Mich.)
 Press, where he was assistant sports editor.